mehara-rothila/ImagineX/README.md

-# 🎟️ QR-Based Event Management System (Frontend Only)
+# 🎟️ QR-Based Event Management System

 ## 📖 Overview
 The **QR-Based Event Management System (Frontend)** is an interactive web application designed to simplify event organization through personalized QR invitations and a modern admin dashboard.